Most homeowners are familiar with home equity loans and HELOCs. These let you borrow money while putting your home equity down as collateral.

 What it does impact is the change in value your home has over time — which determines how much you’ll owe when repaying Point.

-This is a fairly major difference between Point and other alternatives, because the risk adjustment offsets Point’s losses if your home decreases in value.
+This is a major difference between Point and other alternatives, because the risk adjustment offsets Point’s losses if your home decreases in value.

 What About Renovations?